iscilyas/zyxel-modem-backup-extract/README.md

 ## Installation and Requirements

 This script relies on the `python-lzw` package for decompressing the LZW data.
 See the project page at https://github.com/joeatwork/python-lzw for how to install it.
+The script is implemented in Python 3 (fwiw).

 ## Sample Usage and Output:
 ```
-$ python zyxel-passwd.py configuration-backupsettings.conf
+$ python ./zyxel-extract.py configuration-backupsettings.conf
 Users configured on router:
 Username: root		Password: 3peV!Nb1$54
 Username: admin		Password: turktelekom